Pals: A Magnificent Medieval Village

 A round of golf, anyone?

-If you’re a golfer and want to make a full day of it, you could arrange to play around on the Golf de Pals course situated literally right alongside the sea!
-If you’ve already played there and would like a new challenge, there are plenty of other quality golf courses in the Empordà for you to check out as well.
+If you’re a golfer and want to make a full day of it, you could arrange to play around on the Golf de Pals course situated right alongside the sea!
+If you’ve already played there and would like a new challenge, there are plenty of other quality Costa Brava Golf Courses for you to check out as well.

 The perfect day out

 All in all, Pals and its surrounding area have plenty to offer and really shouldn’t be missed.
 Even if you don’t have a car, it’s still easily reachable by public transport.
-There are more buses in the peak season, but even in the quieter months, with a little planning, it’s still an easy journey on the Sarfa bus from towns such as Sant Feliu de Guíxols, Platja d’Aro, Sant Antoni de Calonge, Palamós and Palafrugell amongst others.
+There are more buses in the peak season.
+However, even in the quieter months, with a bit of planning, it’s still an easy journey on the Moventis/Sarfa bus from towns such as Sant Feliu de Guíxols, Platja d’Aro, Sant Antoni de Calonge, Palamós and Palafrugell, among others.

-The same bus also serves the beautiful town of Begur, which has a whole different type of charm with its colonial rather than medieval architecture, and as it’s only a short distance away, you could easily visit both towns on the same excursion.
+The same bus also serves the beautiful town of Begur, which boasts a distinct charm with its colonial rather than medieval architecture.
+As it’s only a short distance away, you could easily visit both towns on the same excursion.

 Time to get medieval!